ctds-usyd/library-webscraping/_episodes/04-lxml.md

 >                continue  # skip to the next year
 >    ~~~
 >    {: .python}
->    This may be a last resort precaution as it will not output anything for the year, even if part of it was scraped successfully.
+>    Consider this a last resort: if an error occurs, any resolutions scraped from the error year will not be output.
 > 4. Write helper functions to make cleaning and error identification easy for you. `inner_text` is one example.
 Another useful helper might be:
 >    ~~~
 >    def extract_one(list_of_extractions, default=None):